sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 )
 ```

-We can develop a decorator to wrap the gradient combination process
+Thus, we can implement elastic_run as a decorator to wrap
-using AllReduce.
+the gradient combination process using AllReduce.
 The decorator should support fault-tolerance and
 elastic training.
 If AllReduce fails, the decorator will query the
 master for a new AllReduce ring and retry to combine gradients
 across alive workers.
 And the decorator also queries the master